k3nnethfrancis/leo/README.md

 # Project LION Discord Bot

-Forked the OpenAI Discord bot and upgraded the model to gpt-3.5-turbo, added questions over documents feature, experimenting on onboarding project recommender feature.
+Leo is a Discord bot built for DAOs.
+It leverages multiple LLMs including `gpt-4`, `gpt-3.5-turbo`, and `ada` for embeddings.
+Features include chat, document Q&A, and a project recommender.
 Also uses the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

 # Features
 ### Chat